mdekrey/GraphLinqQL/contributing.md

 ## Issues Building

 * If you use the `dotnet` cli, `dotnet build /nodeReuse:false` needs to run twice due to the order it launches msbuild nodes.
-Building the CodeGeneration project first solves the issue.
+Building the MsBuildTask project first solves the issue.
 * `docker` with Linux containers is required to download the GraphQL grammar and run Antlr.
 This has been moved out to a separate target, with the generated file checked-in to reduce difficulties for most developers as well as build times.

+# Releases

+To release, we use Azure DevOps [GraphLinqQL build pipeline](https://dev.azure.com/graphlinqql/GraphLinqQl/_build) and release pipelines.
+Releases should be built from tagged versions.
+After the tag, the version in `Directory.Build.props` should be updated immediately for a patch version, even if that patch is unreleased and a minor version is used later.
+This also ensures the prerelease feed has correct version numbers.